geodal-CF/todo_app/README.md

 python manage.py runserver
 ```

-Then, visit http://127.0.0.1:8000 in your browser to view the app.
+Then, visit http://127.0.0.1:8000 in your browser to view and run the app.

 **Usage**

-- Register an account: Users must register to create, update, and delete tasks.
+- Register an account: Users must register to create, update, and delete their tasks (to-dos).

-- Login: After registering, log in to access the dashboard.
+- Login: After registering, log in to access the app dashboard.

 Manage tasks:

 - Create new tasks.

-- View task details.
+- View tasks and their descriptions.

 - Update task information.

 - Delete tasks when no longer needed.

-- Profile: View user information through the profile page.
+- Profile: View basic user information through the profile page.